Spearin/fccw-docs/docs/userguides/data-structures/formations.md

 These codes are used by the game engine to set various AI parameters and behaviors based on the composition of the formation this code is used on.
 A list of valid codes can be found in Section 11 above.

+!!! note
-**NOTE:** This feature is currently under implementation and the full effect may not be present in game code, but the Data Validation Program has the current list of codes and can detect bad or unneeded codes in the formation table.
+    This feature is currently under implementation and the full effect may not be present in game code, but the Data Validation Program has the current list of codes and can detect bad or unneeded codes in the formation table.

 ## Task Force Type